cloudentity/pyron/docs/plugin-dev.md

 class VerifyApiKeyPluginVerticle extends RequestPluginVerticle[VerifyApiKeyConf] with ConfigDecoder {
-  // name of the plugin used in rule definition override def name: PluginName = PluginName("sample-verify-key")
+  // name of the plugin used in rule definition override def name: PluginName = PluginName("sample-verify-apikey")

   // transforms request (or response in case of `ResponsePluginVerticle`) given plugin configuration, NOTE: `RequestCtx` is immutable override def apply(requestCtx: RequestCtx, conf: VerifyApiKeyConf): Future[RequestCtx] = ???